Rotte (river): Geography

 It rises in Moerkapelle in the so-called Green Heart.
 It used to drain the Zuidplas lake until it was reclaimed in 1840.

-It flows past Bleiswijk and Bergschenhoek; and then the village of Hillegersberg, which was built on a sand dune and was one of the few places in the marsh land that could be permanently settled before the dikes were constructed.
+It flows via a wider part called "de Rottemeren" (Rotte lakes) past Bleiswijk and Bergschenhoek; and then the village of Hillegersberg, which was built on a sand dune and was one of the few places in the marsh land that could be permanently settled before the dikes were constructed.
 In the churchyard there are the ruins of a 13th-century castle whose origins probably date back to the Roman Empire.
 Originally it flowed into the Nieuwe Maas in Rotterdam; however, the lower reach of the river was dammed off and the water now flows to the Nieuwe Maas via several man-made canals.

 On the outskirts of Rotterdam, the Rotte merges with the Crooswijksesingel.
 Here, there is an old factory building of the Heineken brewery, which was brought here in the city due to the efforts of Lodewijk Pincoffs.